MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

 If the insertion creates yellow nodes, all of them have to be on $\lp^{-1}(\parent(v))$ by Lemma~\ref{lem:insert}.
 Let $u$ be the lowest yellow node on $\lp^{-1}(\parent(v))$.
 By Lemma~\ref{lem:noinvariant-unbalanced-path}, there have to be at least 8 nodes $v'$ with $| (v')| \geq 2$ at the start of $\lp(u)$.
 As the algorithm applies height preserving rotations to every $\conapp$-node with balance less than minus one on its way up, it finally has to find and apply a height reducing rotation by Lemma~\ref{lem:noinvariant-rotation}.
 This reduces the height of $\Psi_u$ and changes the color of all yellow nodes back to green, as they have the same height as before the insertion operation.
-However, it is possible that the node $w$ returned by $\call{doRotation}$ is a yellow node, as we cannot say much about its balance and the only thing we know is that it has two green children.
-Therefore, we call $\call{TryReduceHeight}$ on $w$.
-By Lemma~\ref{lem:trh-reduceheight}, $w$ is green after the call, as its height is reduced by 1.
-Also the call to $\call{tryRrduceHeight}$ recursively fizes all nodes that become yellow due to rotations applied by $\call{tryReduceHeight}$.
-This follows formally from Lemma~\ref{lem:trh-yellownodes}.
-There can be no other yellow node in the final formula, as the lemma requires that for each such yellow node there is a corresponding yellow node in the formula before the call to $\call{TryReduceHeight}$.
-By assumption there is no such yellow node. \end{proof}
+However, it is possible that the node $w'$ returned by $\call{doRotation}$ when doing a height reducing rotation is a yellow node.
+We note that this node $w'$ is the only node that can possibly be yellow after the while-loop, i.e., after there was a height reducing rotation.
+All other nodes are green.
+This is why we call \tryReduceHeight in Line~\ref{alg:insert:trh}.
+By Lemma~\ref{lem:trh-reduceheight} we can conclude that after the call to \tryReduceHeight on $w'$ there are only green nodes in $\Psi_{w'}$ (and thus in $\Psi$) and the strong invariant is satisfied. \end{proof}